rickmurdock/Form-Builder/README.md

 # Form Builder
-The Iron Yard Project: Form Builder
+The Iron Yard Daily Project: Form Builder
 This project will test your knowledge of parsing through an array of data and appending it to the DOM.

 ### INSTRUCTIONS